amio-io/amio-chat-sdk-web/README.md

 Parameters:
 - **text** - The content of the text message.

+### markMessagesAsRead()
+Sends an event indicating that all received messages were read by the receiver.
+It is up to the implementer to decide when the messages are considered read and call this function.

+Parameters:
+- none

 ### onMessageReceived(func)
 Sets a callback function that will be called every time a message is received from server.